/images/resources/architect/ai-agents/ai-agents-enterprise.png

 The first enterprise AI milestone should consist of the following main steps.
 While learning these steps, prefer experimenting with low sensitivity data or read-only operations.

-The Design MCP Authorization for APIs article explains how to implement an end-to-end flow.
-The steps can include trust configuration to enable agent and user onboarding, user authentication, user consent and token issuance.
-You can run the Implement MCP Authorization code example on a local computer to get connected.
+The Design MCP Authorization for APIs article explains how to implement the MCP authorization flow end-to-end.
+The steps can include trust configuration to enable agent and user onboarding, user authentication, user consent, token issuance and token exchange.

 AI Authorization Server Requirements